SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "Symantec EPP Event Blocked"

+    Symantec EPP blocked an action.
+Careful when activating this rule, it generates lots of events that are not always relevant for detection.

+    - **Effort:** master

 ??? abstract "Sysmon Windows File Block Executable"

     Sysmon has blocked an executable file from being written to the disk.
 This could be a malicious binary to investigate.